ioulaki/MaxieKeyboard/README.md

 MaxieKeyboard was developed at the University of Strathclyde, as part of the EPSRC grant "Empirical investigation & user-centred development of touch-screen text entry methods older adults" http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=EP/K024647/1.
 The development of MaxieKeyboard was made by Dr. Andreas Komninos with the supervision of Dr. Mark Dunlop

 For academic publications related to the use of MaxieKeyboard please visit our website http://mobiquitous.strath.ac.uk and http://www.komninos.info

+Credits:
+MaxieKeyboard was developed with the use of the OpenAdapTxt engine http://openadaptxt.sourceforge.net/ It uses the ASpell library as ported to Android by Paschalis Panteleris https://github.com/padeler/aspellchecker It uses the String Similarity Metrics library by Marco Aurélio Graciotto Silva https://github.com/magsilva/SimMetrics Development was based on Google's Input Method Service sample code https://android.googlesource.com/platform/development/+/master/samples/SoftKeyboard/